 Enabling older and vulnerable adult community groups to experience Westonbirt’s unique landscape and its therapeutic benefits to health and wellbeing.

-The programme also offers sensory outreach visits to the wider community.
+The programme also offers sensory outreach visits to those who are unable to visit.

-A therapeutic nature-based programme of hands-on activities for mental health and wellbeing.
+A therapeutic nature-based programme of hands-on activities for your health and wellbeing.
+Our sessions aim to help you restore a sense of calm, build resilience and share quality time with others.

 Within the Westonbirt Wellbeing programme we can offer: